-Over the past few years, we've experienced significant change in the professional services market and in the wider world.
+Since the pandemic, we've experienced significant change in the professional services market and in the wider world.
 We expect the pace of change to continue, so we continue to adapt effectively and create long-term, profitable growth while providing our clients with a consistently high-quality service.

 Purpose is the driving force that pulls us all together to do what's right for our people, our clients and our firm and achieve long-term success.
 Some call purpose an organisation's philosophical heartbeat because it connects what we do with why we do it.
-A strong purpose makes us proud to be a part of our firm and gives meaning to the CLEARR principles shown below.